Skip to main content

 Building a structure manually requires more work and maintenance than any of the other methods we’ve mentioned so far, but there are some situations where it might be the preferred method:

-You want complete control over the issues you include and where they appear in the structure hierarchy
+• You want complete control over the work items you include and where they appear in the structure hierarchy

-Changes to issue fields or properties from within the structure are reflected in Jira, regardless of how your structure is built.
+Changes to work item fields or properties from within the structure are reflected in Jira, regardless of how your structure is built.

-You have a couple of options for filling your structure - you can create new Jira issues directly from Structure or add existing Jira issues to your structure.
-For the purpose of this guide, we're going to assume you already have issues you want to work with.
+You have a couple of options for filling your structure - you can create new Jira work items directly from Structure or add existing Jira work items to your structure.
+For the purpose of this guide, we're going to assume you already have work items you want to work with.
 So let's open the Add menu and select Search and Add.

-Select the issues you want to include and click Add selected, or select Add all
+3. Select the work items you want to include and click Add selected, or select Add all

 To learn more about searching with JQL, see the Atlassian guide to Advanced searching.